 Vermont and Québec share Missisquoi Bay and its 1,200 mi2 (3,100 km2) watershed.
 The bay’s water quality has deteriorated in recent decades, and it experiences troublesome cyanobacteria blooms nearly every summer.
 Recognizing the need to reduce pollution entering the bay, the two governments established a formal commitment in 2002 to share responsibility for its cleanup.
+In 2021, the jurisdictions renewed the agreement, which included a target for in-lake phosphorus concentration in the bay.

 In Spring 2020 the International Joint Commission completed a binational Water Quality Study on Missisquoi Bay.
 The IJC published the findings of the study in the report Nutrient Loading and Impacts in Lake Champlain – Missisquoi Bay and Lake Memphremagog.
 The report includes a review of hydrological conditions and sources and impacts of nutrients in the Missisquoi Basin and provides recommendations to the Canadian and U.S. governments on steps to reduce harmful algal blooms.